DEEPAK1164/LetsGetClassy/README.md

-useEffect is a function to cal this function we have to pass another function inside it called as callback function this will not be called immediately but it well get called whenever useEffect need to be called react will make sure it gets called at specific time which we are going to know
+useEffect is a function to call this function we have to pass another function inside it called as callback function this will not be called immediately but it well get called whenever useEffect need to be called react will make sure it gets called at specific time which we are going to know